urschrei/convertbng/README.rst

 case of ``array.array``.

-This module is currently experimental, and should not be used in production unless you're comfortable verifying the results by comparing them to the existing functions.
+This module is currently experimental, and should not be used in production unless you're comfortable verifying the results.

 Available Conversions (AKA I Want To…)
 ======================================